How Long Does Microblading Last?

 Here’s the short answer: Microblading typically lasts 1 to 3 years, depending on your skin, your lifestyle, and how well you take care of them.

 But that range is huge, right?
 “1 to 3 years” doesn’t tell you much.
 So let me break down what actually happens to your brows month by month—no sugarcoating, no vague promises.
-Just what I’ve seen across over 3,500 treatments and nearly 10 years of focused expertise.
+Just what I’ve seen across over 3,500 treatments and 10+ years of focused expertise.

 This is the part that freaks people out.
 And honestly?
 I’d be worried if it didn’t.